 Abstract

-Many cities are making significant investments towards planning for extreme temperature and in particular extreme heat.
+Many cities and regions are making significant investments towards planning for extreme temperature and in particular extreme heat.
 Heat vulnerability indices (HVI) are used to track spatial variation in extreme temperature risk to target mitigation interventions.
-Most HVI focus on demographic characteristics, which generally relate to vulnerability, and lack information about the building stock, which mediate the occupants exposure to extreme temperatures.
-In this study, we use the Energy Information Administration’s (EIA) Residential Energy Consumption Survey (RECS) to estimate prevalence of temperature-related illness in the United States and develop machine learning models using both demographic and building characteristics to predict them.
-We found that temperature-related illness affects approximately 2 million households annually, around 1% of the total population.
+Most HVI focus on demographic characteristics, which generally relate to vulnerability, and lack information about the building stock, which mediate the occupant’s exposure to extreme temperatures.
+In this study, we use the Energy Information Administration’s (EIA) Residential Energy Consumption Survey (RECS) to estimate prevalence of temperature-related illness in the United States and develop machine learning models using climate, demographic, and building characteristics to predict them.
+Temperature-related illness affects approximately 2 million households annually, around 1% of the total population.
 The models we develop predict temperature-related illness with up to 85% accuracy.
 The most important feature is energy insecurity, which describes the household’s ability to maintain and operate heating, ventilation, and air conditioning (HVAC) systems.
 Our results offer guidance for municipalities to improve both 1) data collection, enabling them to better identify at-risk households and 2) interventions, such as by targeting factors that could mitigate temperature-related health hazards.

 Introduction